Create the Redirect URL and Square Authorization Page URL

 To begin the OAuth process, you need to create two URLs.
-The first is the redirect URL, which points to your OAuth application that receives the authorization response and that can manage the seller’s access token and refresh token.
-The second URL is for the seller to use to access the Square authorization page that grants you a set of permissions to use on the seller’s behalf.
-The response from this authorization page is sent to your redirect URL.
+The first is the redirect URL, which points to your OAuth application that receives the authorization response and that manages the seller's access token, refresh token, and, in the case of the PKCE flow, the code_verifier

 The redirect URL is the endpoint for your application or web page that processes the seller authorization response and manages the seller’s OAuth tokens.
 You need to add this URL to your application using the Developer Dashboard.
 The URL must exactly match the endpoint of your application that processes the seller authorization.